In this DIY tutorial, I show you how to make a DIY baseball bat display rack to hang on a wall.

 The measurement of the grip and knob determine the width the hole needs to be in order to securely hold the bats in place.

-In order to complete the drill reference point, I used my combination square to draw vertical lines which intersected with the horizontal line I drew in the previous step.
+Next, I used my combination square to draw vertical lines which intersected with the horizontal line I drew in the previous step.

-I determined I needed the width of the handle to be approximately 1.25″ wide because the actual width of the handle was 1″.
+Then, I determined I needed the width of the handle to be approximately 1.25″ wide because the actual width of the handle was 1″.

 Then, I used a scrap piece of wood below the piece of cherry to reduce tear out.

-I resawed my piece of 1.75″ thick Walnut down to 1.25″ thick.
+First, I resawed my piece of 1.75″ thick Walnut down to 1.25″ thick.

 I did this because I needed a 1/2″ thick piece for another project.

 Then, I ran it through the planer the same way as well.

-I marked 2 horizontal lines on the piece of Walnut as the starting point for the dados.
+Afterwards, I marked 2 horizontal lines on the piece of Walnut as the starting point for the dados.

 First, I set my table saw to cut 1″ high and aligned the fence to cut at 1″ (on the horizontal line I drew in the previous step).

 Next, I made one slow pass at 1″ and 4 more passes after moving the fence 1/16″ after each pass.

 I wanted the pieces of Cherry to barely fit in the dados; otherwise, it would not be secure.
-Luckily, it fit the first time.

 The depth of the Dado was right at 1″.

-Cut Bat Template
+Cut Out Baseball Bat Holder Template

 This piece of Cherry holds the bats & the other piece with the holes will hold Baseballs.

 Next, I spent extra time at the Oscillating Spindle Sander smoothing out the cuts.

-Attach Bat and Ball Holder
+Attach Bat and Baseball Holder